Ishanahmed07/Ishanahmed07/README.md

 ### Hi there 👋

-My name is Ishan Ahmed and currently I am in third year pursuing my Bachelor's Degree in Computer Science from Mumbai University.
+My name is Ishan Ahmed and currently I am in final year pursuing my Bachelor's Degree in Computer Science from Mumbai University.

 🔭 I’m currently working to begin with an open source project

-🌱 I’m currently learning basics of python and DSA in java
+🌱 I’m currently learning python and ML

 📫 How to reach me : ishanahmed9660@gamil.com